 public static void main(String[] args) {

-// Creating a JFrame
+// Create a JFrame

 JFrame frame = new JFrame(“JButton Example”);

-// JButton with text
+// Create a JButton with text

-JButton button = new JButton(“Click Hear”);
+JButton button = new JButton(“Click Here”);

-// Event handling for Button click
+// Event handling for button click

 button.addActionListener(new ActionListener() {